enxendra/docuten-hash-verification-dapp/README.md

 To easily use the UI you only have to run it locally or install the app in your phone.

-However, remember that by default the UI connects to our deployed instance in Heroku.
-In other words, if you just run the UI you will be relying on an external server querying the blockchain on your behalf.
+However, remember that by default the UI connects to a deployed instance in Heroku.
+Basically, an instance for test purposes.
+In other words, if you just run the UI you will be relying on an external server querying the blockchain on your behalf, a server that eventually can be offline ;)

-For example, when you see a summary of a hash in the UI, behind the curtains, the UI will be sending a request to an URL like:
+In other words, if you download the UI and execute it without changing the default endpoint, when you see a summary of a hash, behind the curtains, the UI will be sending a request to an URL like:

 http://docuten-dapp.herokuapp.com/documentDetails?documentHash=c4ecb5508773aef2d4a1c70339c375758741d8dd64c7a2d02e026c63b1c268ac

 To avoid that dependence and have full control over your dApp, you need to build and run both modules on your own.
+That is the purpose of that repo!

 ## Running the server